-An Asian take-out staple made easily and deliciously at home.
+Gyoza, pork dumplings, pot stickers, what ever you call them, they’re an Asian take-out staple made easily and deliciously at home, filled with ginger, garlic, and fragrant sesame oil then steamed and fried.
 Grab a partner, grab some pork, and get to pleating, you’ll never need that Chinese take-out menu again.

 Last week, before going to the farmers’ market, my husband asked if I could make gyoza.
 And for my honey, I can make anything.
 Thankfully the big farmers’ markets in Atlanta are international ones and they carry anything from sashimi-grade fresh fish and umeboshi to local farmers’ cattle, pork, and poultry butchery, fresh baked goods, and produce from around the world.
 And whole sharks, but I haven’t been so adventurous haha.

-When it comes to the recipe, this is pretty traditional: napa cabbage, ground pork, garlic, ginger, etc. You can add whatever you’d like to the gyoza like shrimp, ground chicken, leeks, mushrooms, beef, the options are endless.
+When it comes to the recipe, this is pretty traditional: napa cabbage, ground pork, garlic, ginger, etc. You can add whatever you’d like to the gyoza like shrimp, ground chicken or turkey, leeks, mushrooms, beef, the options are endless.
 Really, I’ve seen pizza pot stickers.
 It’s endless.

-Alright, first get out your napa cabbage, use about 5-6 leaves.
+Alright, first get out your napa cabbage, use about 3-5 leaves.
 You can use the white part, the frilly green part, both, it doesn’t matter.
-I like to use the white part, just as a preference.
 Chop it nice and fine.

 In a bowl, toss in your cabbage and sprinkle about 1/2 tsp kosher salt over it and wait for 20 minutes.
 This will get the excess water out of the cabbage.
 When time is up, squeeze the cabbage in a cheesecloth or sturdy paper towel to completely rid the cabbage of excess water, otherwise the dumplings will be soggy.